ansys/pydyna/doc/source/getting-started/SERVER_SOLVER_README.rst

 Start server on Linux(Centos7)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-If you want to start the server on Linux,please ensure that you have installed the openmpi package.
+If you want to start the server on Linux,please ensure that you have installed the Open MPI package.

    .. code:: bash

        yum install openmpi3 openmpi3-dev

-#. set environment variable for openmpi
+#. set environment variable for Open MPI

    .. code:: bash